 - narrow down the name instead of choosing one name for each gender

-- decorate the baby’s room (nursery) with the colors that you would like rather than going gender-neutral
+- decorate the baby’s room (nursery) with the colors that you would like rather than going with a gender-neutral nursery theme

 - buy specific baby clothes ahead of time